AbirBokhtiar/Potato_Analysis_YOLO/README.md

-# README: Precise Potato Leaf Disease Detection with YOLO Models
+# Precise Potato Leaf Disease Detection with YOLO Models

 ## Overview
 This repository contains the implementation of **You Only Look Once (YOLO)** models for detecting potato leaf diseases, including **early blight**, **late blight**, and **healthy leaves**.
 The study evaluates the performance of **YOLOv8**, **YOLOv9**, **YOLOv10**, and **YOLOv11** on a dataset of **2,152 images**.
 Among these, **YOLOv11** demonstrated the highest performance, achieving a **mAP50 of 99.5%**, **precision of 98.1%**, and **recall of 97.1%**.
 The results highlight the effectiveness of YOLOv11 in accurately detecting potato leaf diseases, contributing to improved agricultural productivity and sustainability.